AakashSunil/Machine-Learning/README.md

 6. With Variance as the Impurity and Depth-Based-Pruning
 7. Random Forest Classifier

-Solution Program -> Homework - 1 - Complete.py
+Solution Program -> Decision_Trees.py

 Datasets Folder -> all_data

-To execute the program - Homework - 1 - Complete.py
+To execute the program - Decision_Trees.py

-The program needs to be where the datasets are stored. on the terminal type -> python Homework - 1 - Complete.py
+The program needs to be where the datasets are stored. on the terminal type -> python Decision_Trees.py

 The program is Menu Based - Choice for the type of decision tree and choice of the dataset combination. enter the option number as seen on the menu